JosephAgim/AntiMicrobalResistantModel/README.md

 # Acknowledgements
 I would like to acknowledge the invaluable assistance of Uppsala University for providing the computational power through a cluster called uppmax.
-I are grateful for the assistance and support provided by ChatGPT 4.0 in enhancing the quality and efficiency of this project by  providing solution when the guide became insufficient.